billstclair/elm-port-funnel/example/README.md

 To build the main example and run it with ports:

     $ cd .../elm-port-funnel/example
-    $ bin/m build   # elm make Main.elm --output site/elm.js
+    $ bin/build   # elm make Main.elm --output site/elm.js
     $ elm reactor

 Then aim your web browser at http://localhost:8000/site/index.html

 Or upload the `site` directory to a web server, and aim a browser at the upload directory.

-Use `bin/m build-boilerplate` or `bin/m build-simple` to compile one of the other two top-level applications into `site/elm.js`.
+Use `bin/build-boilerplate` or `bin/build-simple` to compile one of the other two top-level applications into `site/elm.js`.

 ## PortFunnel Port Setup